 MBBS Bridge Course (BDS to MBBS) 2026: The BDS to MBBS Bridge Course allows Bachelor of Dental Surgery graduates to qualify as general physicians for practice in hospitals, clinics, and organizations across India – particularly in underserved rural areas.
 Key details: Eligibility: BDS degree with minimum 50% marks.
 Duration: 3 Years.
 Fees: INR 50,000-4,00,000 PA.
 Mandatory condition: Graduates must compulsorily spend at least 3 years in rural service areas after completing the bridge course.
 Top bridge MBBS colleges: Manipal College of Dental Sciences, Gujarat University.
 Note: Check current NMC policy on bridge MBBS – regulations are subject to revision by NMC.
 Verify from nmc.org.in before applying.

 Apply for MBBS Bachelor of Medicine and Bachelor of Surgery admission 2026-27 through NEET-UG 2026 at neet.nta.nic.in.
 Participate in MCC centralized counselling after NEET-UG result at mcc.nic.in.
 For NMC recognized college verification, visit nmc.org.in.
 For scholarship applications, visit scholarships.gov.in.
-For free MBBS college comparison, NEET score guidance, and personalized admission counselling, contact Wing Educations today.
+For free MBBS college comparison, NEET score guidance, and personalized admission counselling.

 The MBBS full form is Bachelor of Medicine and Bachelor of Surgery.
 In Hindi: बैचलर ऑफ मेडिसिन एंड बैचलर ऑफ सर्जरी.
 In Latin: Medicinae Baccalaureus, Baccalaureus Chirurgiae.
 MBBS is a 5.5-year NMC-approved undergraduate medical degree for Class 12 PCB graduates that qualifies them as licensed medical practitioners (doctors) in India.
 Every practicing medical doctor in India holds an MBBS degree as their foundational qualification.